-Third parties related to law, harm, and the public interest: We can’t say it enough – 23andMe will not provide information to law enforcement or regulatory authorities unless required by law to comply with a valid court order, subpoena, or search warrant for Genetic or Personal Information.
+Third parties related to law, harm, and the public interest: We can’t say it enough – 23andMe will not provide information to law enforcement unless required by law to comply with a valid court order, subpoena, or search warrant.
 We require all law enforcement inquiries to follow a valid legal process, such as a court order or search warrant, and are prepared to exhaust available legal remedies to protect customer privacy.
-If we are compelled to disclose your Personal Information to law enforcement or regulatory authorities, we will try our best to provide you with prior notice, unless we are prohibited from doing so under the law.
+If we are compelled to disclose your Personal Information to law enforcement, we will try our best to provide you with prior notice, unless we are prohibited from doing so under the law.

 23andMe will preserve and disclose any and all information if required to do so by law or in the good faith belief that such preservation or disclosure is reasonably necessary to: (a) comply with legal or regulatory process (such as a judicial proceeding, court order, or government inquiry) or obligations that 23andMe may owe pursuant to ethical and other professional rules, laws, and regulations; (b) enforce the 23andMe Terms of Service and other policies; (c) respond to claims that any content violates the rights of third parties; or (d) protect the rights, property, or personal safety of 23andMe, its employees, officers, directors, contractors or other personnel, its users, and the public.
 Nothing in this Privacy Statement is intended to limit any legal defenses or objections that you may have to a third party’s, including a government’s, request to disclose your Personal Information.